ddworak44/sauce/README.md

 # 0.0.1

 The first release will simply be to see if we can get all of the dependencies configured.
-I know twitter is changing its API policies, but we will act is if everything's good to go.
+I know twitter is changing its API policies, but we will act as if everything's good to go.